keleven-uk/pyKlock/README.md

 Klock will consist of a number of views, selected by a row of buttons along the bottom.

+or will be [similar to lazKlock & klock.vb], at the moment a trying ground for ideas.
+Stuff that I come across that might be useful.

 The first view is Fuzzy Time.
     The will display the current time in a number of different modes. i.e. in Words, in Hex, in Roman Numerals, in Binary etc.